londonblue5/mysql/README.md

-Databases project in SQL for undergraduate course DB in Aristotle University of Thessaloniki, February 2025
+Databases project in SQL for undergraduate course Databases in Electrical % Computer Engineering, Aristotle University of Thessaloniki, February 2025